prashpratik/state-estimation-using-kalman-filter/README.md

-# state-estimation-using-kalman-filter
-Implementation of Kalman filter for state estimation
+# Implementation of Kalman filter for state estimation